 This report concludes that both the departments of Managed Health Care (Managed Health Care) and Health Care Services (Health Care Services) have inconsistencies in the financial reviews they conduct of local initiatives that participate in the California Medi-Cal Assistance Program's (Medi-Cal) managed care two-plan model.
 Under this model, both a county entity, known as a local initiative and a commercial health plan provide managed care services to Medi-Cal beneficiaries.
 Managed Health Care is chronically late in completing its financial report reviews, thus seriously lessening their value as an oversight tool.
 Further, Managed Health Care does not have an effective process to monitor local initiatives' responses to corrective action plans that result from its financial examinations.
 For its part, Health Care Services is inconsistent in performing financial reviews, does not always ensure that all financial requirements are included, and has not performed financial reviews with the frequency outlined in its fiscal monitoring unit's internal policy.
-Analyses performed by Health Care services overlap the financial viability analysis that Managed Health Care generates from local initiatives' consolidated financial reports.
+Analyses performed by Health Care Services fail to consolidated financial reports.
 Finally, both Managed Health Care and Health Care Services fail to conduct medical audits-intended to review several aspects of the provision of health care-of the health delivery system of each local initiative within the frequency required by law.